Bobeye/darknet_ros/README.md

     -O3 -gencode arch=compute_62,code=sm_62

+If running into warning of "implicit declaration of function ‘cvRound’", try https://stackoverflow.com/questions/42918747/yolo-c-compilation-failure-with-debug-1/46808785#46808785

 ### Download weights

 The yolo-voc.weights and tiny-yolo-voc.weights are downloaded automatically in the CMakeLists.txt file.
 If you need to download them again, go into the weights folder and download the two pre-trained weights from the VOC data set: